-You’ve reach the point in your construction or pipe issues that you’re now facing the daunting task of deciding whether you should do relining or excavation.
-Taking a look at lining, there are a few things that you need to take into consideration:
+You’ve reached the point in your construction or pipe issues that you’re now facing the daunting task of deciding whether you should do relining or excavation.
+Taking a look at the lining, there are a few things that you need to take into consideration:

 #1: Factors Influencing the Cost of Lining Drain Pipes